mmm111mmm/inacityinthefuture/01-bool-compare-if/8-if-else.md

 The output is:

 ```
-I will go to work because I want to work.
+I will eat in a restaurant because the food is free.
 ```

 ## Worked example 1